gajus/eslint-plugin-jsdoc/.README/rules/tag-lines.md

 ##### `noEndLine` (defaults to `false`)

-Use with "always" to indicate tag lines should not be added at the end.
+Use with "always" to indicate the normal lines after tags should not be added after the final tag.

 |||
 |---|---|